Supporting young people

 Supporting young people for longer

-Leaving care plans should identify any supports needed and actions to be taken to assist the young person transition to independence until the age of 25 years.
-Support can include advocacy, assistance, advice, or help to connect to other services they might need.
+Leaving care plans should identify any supports needed to assist the young person transition to independence until the age of 25 years.
+Support can include advocacy, advice or help to connect to other services.

-If a young person aged between 18 and 25 years needs to access any specialist aftercare services, funding is available through non PSP programs.
+If a young person aged from 18 up to 25 years needs to access any specialist aftercare services, funding is available through non-Permanency Support Program programs.

 For young people: